 Disclosure: This post includes affiliate links; I may receive compensation if you purchase products or services from the different links provided in this article.

 If you are a Java programmer and are wondering what to read to improve your knowledge of Java or become a better Java developer, then you have come to the right place.

 In this article, I am going to share some of the best Java books ever written.
 These books have withstood the test of time, becoming more and more relevant as the years go by.

-It doesn't matter if you read them in 2018 or plan on reading them in 2019, you will always have a lot to learn and that's why I think they are the greatest Java books of all time.
+It doesn't matter if you read them now or plan on reading them later, you will always have a lot to learn and that's why I think they are the greatest Java books of all time.

 Until then, I didn't understand the real use of the interface.
 To me, they look useless, because you can't write code to do anything there.
 But, after reading the book, I realized how awesome they are in terms of reducing the coupling between different parts of your program.

 From that point, I have read many programming books, mostly related to Java.
 Today, I am going to share the 10 best Java books that every Java developer should read.

 Even if some knowledge is out-dated, most of the stuff you learn will help build upon your knowledge and a lifetime career.
 Btw, I'll get paid if you buy any of these books or any of my recommended course.